GoAbroad

 Ready to Learn More?

+IPBio is the world leader in finding new species of bioluminescent mushrooms and we have the highest concentration of species on our reserve compared to any other town in the world.
 IPBio is looking for a long-term volunteer who can focus on searching for new species of bioluminescent mushrooms, photographing them, and finding conditions that allow their cultivation in a laboratory.
 The position entails active searching during both day and night; photographing mushrooms in the forest and at the research center; filming the development process; and testing various substrate compositions, temperatures, and other factors conducive to mushroom development in the lab.
-Bioluminescent mushrooms are only abundant during summer, when humid conditions are favorable to their development.
-IPBio wishes to develop a protocol that allows us to grow them in the lab under controlled conditions so they are readily available all year long.
-This would allow researchers to study them ove...
+We also have other projects related no fungi in general.
+Our dream is to impact tourism in Iporanga through initiatives such a...

 Related Programs